giorgiovass/GitHub-Job-Number1Test/Demo Files/test/apple.md

 nav_title: Postman and Sample Requests
 article_title: Postman and Sample Requests
 page_order: 3
-description: "This reference article covers Braze Postman Collection, what it is, how to set up and use the collection, as well as how to edit and send requests."
+description: "This reference article covers Braze Postman Collection, what it is, how to set up and use the collection, as well as how to edit and send your requests."
 page_type: reference

 ---